department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs.md

 - [The Montgomery GI Bill Selected Reserve](/education/gi-bill/montgomery-selected-reserve/) (MGIB-SR, Chapter 1606)
 - [The National Call to Service program](/education/other-educational-assistance-programs/call-to-service/)

-An accredited representative (a trained professional trusted to help with VA-related claims) who works with a Veterans Service Organization (VSO) can help you pick the right program.
-[Get help from an accredited representative](/disability-benefits/apply/help/index.html).
+An accredited representative (a trained professional trusted to help with VA-related claims) who works with a Veterans Service Organization (VSO) can help you pick the right program. <br> [Get help from an accredited representative](/disability-benefits/apply/help/index.html).

-The GI Bill Comparison Tool shows you what benefits you’ll get at different schools.
-[Use the GI Bill Comparison Tool](/gi-bill-comparison-tool).
+The GI Bill Comparison Tool shows you what benefits you’ll get at different schools. <br> [Use the GI Bill Comparison Tool](/gi-bill-comparison-tool).

 **Note:** The Post-9/11 GI Bill has replaced the Reserve Educational Assistance Program (REAP) for Reserve and National Guard members called to active duty on or after September 11, 2001.
-But if you applied for REAP on or after November 25, 2015, you may still qualify for benefits.
-[Learn more about REAP](/education/other-educational-assistance-programs/reap/).
+But if you applied for REAP on or after November 25, 2015, you may still qualify for benefits. <br> [Learn more about REAP](/education/other-educational-assistance-programs/reap/).